Megan Millar

 Megan defends clients charged with road traffic offences and has experience dealing with technical legal issues in this area.
 She has also successfully run exceptional hardship arguments in circumstances where a client faces disqualification from driving.
 She accepts private instructions in this area.

 She accepts pro bono instructions from Advocate, particularly cases with a public law element.
-She recently advised in respect of a judicial review of a decision by the police to take no further action in respect of an allegation of rape.
+She recently advised an individual in respect of a potential claim for judicial review of a decision by the police to take no further action in respect of an allegation of rape.

 Megan has experience representing surrendered and requested persons in preliminary hearings.
 She has previously assisted senior Members of Chambers with the preparation of extradition appeals.
 In addition, she contributed to updating the extradition chapter of Stone’s Justices’ Manual in relation to the post-Brexit extradition arrangements between the UK and the EU.